The ONLY One Day In Zadar Itinerary You Need!

 Don’t forget to bring your student ID if you are a student to take advantage of the student discount!

-Visiting Zadar in summer is not complete if you don’t see one of Zadar’s beaches.
+Visiting Zadar in summer is not complete without seeing one of Zadar’s beaches.

 You’ll need at least 6 hours in the city to see the main tourist attractions and take a bus to the beach.